kevinbror/algorithms/notes.md

 - can be done in the passed in array giving optimal space complexity (1)
 - better space complexity than merge sort
 - if the pivot is the greatest it can be O (n squared) since we lose the benefit of recursion.
 Sorted arrays are terrible.
 Dig into this to better understand why this ends up comparing every element against every element
-- can optimize  finding a better pivot and get O (log n) (quick sort 3)
+- can optimize  finding a better pivot and get O (n log n) (quick sort 3)
     - there are other variations like this too
-- time complexity: best - O (log n) / worst - O (n squared) [with sorted array]
+- time complexity: best - O (n log n) / worst - O (n squared) [with sorted array]
 - space complexity: depends.
-Can be 1, n, log n depending on implementation
+Can be 1, n, n log n depending on implementation
 - stable: no
 - destructive: depends on implementation
 - See https://www.geeksforgeeks.org/quick-sort/ for in place sort example